PChanR/SpringBoot-Maven-Docker-Hello/README.md

-# SpringBoot-Maven-Docker-Hello
+# SpringBoot-Maven-Docker-Hello-AWS
-Dockerize a Spring Boot application
+Dockerize a Spring Boot application and deploy it on aws

 Running the app with Docker